andrewhchang/chattie/README.md

 # Chattie

-Chattie is a Node.js web app written in Typescript that monitors a "Google Hangouts Meet" meeting via a headless chrome instance to monitor meeting participants integrates with a Slack workspace to automatically notify a channel of choice when a user enters the meeting.
+Chattie is a Node.js web app written in Typescript that monitors a "Google Hangouts Meet" meeting via a headless chrome instance to monitor meeting participants.
+It integrates with a Slack workspace to automatically notify a channel of choice when a user enters the meeting.

 ## Requirements
   - Node.js